 R1 Lite Yulex Long-Sleeve Spring Jane Suit - Women's by Patagonia

-Built for surfing in warm waters, the Patagonia Women's R1 Lite Yulex Long-Sleeve Spring Jane Suit combines technical performance with an environmentally thoughtful construction, which speaks to Patagonia's eco-conscious mission statement.
+Hello Hawaii, the Patagonia Women's R1 Lite Yulex Long-Sleeve Spring Jane Suit is ready for your warm waters, black sand beaches, and waving palms.
+This ultra-stretchy shorty combines technical performance with an environmentally thoughtful construction, which speaks to Patagonia's eco-conscious mission statement.
 In 2016, Patagonia moved away from using petroleum-based wetsuit materials and came up with a plant-based solution that's stretchy, durable, and UV-resistant.
 This material is called Yulex, and it's made mostly of natural rubber and chlorine-free synthetic rubber that is derived from sources that are Forest Stewardship Council certified by the Rainforest Alliance.
 Yulex rubber more than meets Patagonia's rigorous standards for strength, stretch, and durability, and it's ozone and UV-resistant.
-The high-stretch recycled polyester lining is fast-drying and assures unimpeded mobility, and the face fabric provides extra defense from natural wear and the occasional, albeit always accidental, collision with a fin.
+And in 2019 Patagonia reformulated the Yulex to be lighter, stretchier, and more comfortable than before.
+The R1 Lite is lined with a high-stretch recycled polyester lining that's fast-drying and assures unimpeded mobility, and the face fabric provides extra defense from natural wear and the occasional, albeit always accidental, collision with a fin.
 A vertical front zipper entry provides easy on and off, and the flatlock sewn seams ensure chafe-free comfort.

 Options, sizes, colors available on Backcountry